MCNewsTools/MCServerStatus-WordPressWidget/README.md

-Minecraft PC & PE Server Status is a WordPress Widget, show Minecraft PC & PE server data.
+Server Status For Minecraft PC & PE is a WordPress Widget, show Minecraft PC & PE server data.

 You can display / hide these information: